yutaAsato/socialMediaApp-server/README.md

 # REST API socialMediaApp-server
-REST API server for the socialMediaApp-client.
+REST API server for the socialMediaApp-client built using node.js/express.js.
+Authentication handled using JWT (JSON web token) and password hashing with Bcrypt.
+The API queries a PostgreSQL database using node-postgres modules, including a connection pool, and responds to the client with JSON data.

 **EXAMPLE - getUser**
 ----